Employer Policy Recommendations to Support Employees Who Are Caregivers

 8. Employee Assistance Programs (EAPs)

-• Description: Provide access to counseling, financial advice, and other support services for employees managing caregiving stress.
+• Recommendation: Provide access to counseling, financial advice, and other support services for employees managing caregiving stress.

 • Benefits: Helps employees maintain their mental and emotional well-being.